moaraio/SS-self-hosting/README.md

 pip install -r requirements.txt
 ```

 This will install `boto3`, `pandas`, `requests`, and `python-dotenv`, which are needed for working with AWS services, handling data, and downloading datasets.
+It will also install `tqdm` which is a helpful import to visualize our progress.

 ### 4. Creating an IAM User with Correct Permissions